 6. At a HubSpot conference, registration is everything

 If you have either the All-Access or VIP Pass, pre-register and reserve your sessions ahead of time for sure.
 In case you missed it, HubSpot allows attendees to reserve sessions in groups ordered by date of ticket purchase.
 Session reservations opened on August 1st, so don’t get sidelined from your INBOUND goals by missing out on the breakouts you have on your wishlist.

 There’s so, so much awesome content to choose from.
 If you can’t get into one session, you can always go to another.

-And if you have a Community Pass and aren’t able to pre-register, make a beeline to book your sessions as soon as you arrive.
+And if you have an INBOUND Community Pass and aren’t able to pre-register, make a beeline to book your sessions as soon as you arrive.
 There is a little backdoor if you miss out on a session you’re yearning to sink your teeth into.
 At HubSpot’s conference, they graciously include standby seats, just like airlines do.
 If you arrive early enough, they’ll start allowing standbys into sessions 10 minutes prior to starting.
-Maybe the early bird really does get the worm :)
+Maybe the early bird really does get the worm 🙂

 7. Figure out where the water and snacks are located

 This one may seem a little… well, dry.
 Conference spaces (hotels, convention centers, etc.) are notoriously arid.
 You’ll be spending not only your days but also your nights in a parched environment.
 Drink plenty of water from the time you arrive, and grab a snack or two when you need it.

 8. Get the lay of the [INBOUND 2019] land